An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 At this point, the conversation halted for few seconds, but these seconds felt like eternity for Linda.
 They were both looking into each other’s eyes, trying somehow to guess their interlocutor’s next move.
 Neither J.J. nor Linda was taking charge of the conversation…she had all her attention summoned into a tensed (yet well disguised) state of mind, while the physical strength was now residing into a tall, and balanced posture, demanding from her interlocutor a great deal of respect.
 It was J.J. who finally broke the silence and saved an already embarrassing situation:

--Is it too much if I asked you to join me for a cup a coffee?
+-Would it be too much if I asked you to join me for a cup of coffee?
 There is a place just four miles North from here where they serve a really nice Turkish coffee.

 Linda startled.
 A week ago she discovered in the kitchen that copper pot bought by John during their trip to Turkey, pot which brought back memories from their honey-moon which they spent in the Holy Land and Turkey.
 She clearly remembered now the inscription scratched on the outer surface of the pot by the pot Master: “For those who love each other now and forever”.
 She became emotional again, but this time she forced herself not to show any kind of softness, any kind of weak spot where J.J. could’ve eventually hit.
 Initially, she wanted to refuse straight forward, but a second thought made room into her mind: “What if I accept?
 Maybe I can find out something, maybe J.J. spills the beans somehow and I get to know something that could eventually help John” She made a decision on the spot: